utybo/ZoroarkKB/_articles/aPTST.md

 * Small: a true unit test must only test one unit of code at most[^2].
 A unit of code can be
-  * A specific use-case
-  * Corresponding to an if-branch (or any other specific case that you treat differently)
+  * A specific use case
   * A specific edge-case that your code *should* handle.
 * Repeatable: it can be ran multiple times.
-* Stateless: it must be able to run no matter what the configurations are[^3]
+* Stateless: it must be able to run no matter what the configurations and environment are[^3]
-* File-less: using unit tests to check file-related manipulations is an extremely bad idea.
-* Network-less: same as above but for network-related interactions

 [^2]:
-    This is the best case scenario: you can of course put multiple test cases in the same unit test for peak SUP laziness.
+    This is the best case scenario: you can of course put multiple test cases (i.e. multiple `asserts`) in the same unit test for peak laziness.
 Don't worry, I've been there too ;)

 [^3]:
     That's not what "stateless" *really* means but that's all you need to